A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS

-Our main contributions in this paper are three-fold: \begin{itemize} \item We use perturbation theory to provide a more concrete description of the QIPF framework and provide a new insight into how a potential field viewpoint of the model weight space can be used to describe the degree of regularization/certainty of trained weights in the local neighborhood of the output in terms of multiple moments. \item We specifically evaluate the performance of the framework in an important and unsolved problem of model uncertainty quantification in situations involving \textit{covariate shift} in test data. \item We analyze the performance of the QIPF against baselines of multiple UQ approaches using diverse models trained on benchmark datasets.
+The main contributions of this paper are three-fold: \begin{itemize} \item We provide a systematic description of the QIPF framework from the perspective of functional analysis in the RKHS and use perturbation theory to derive the functional operator for uncertainty quantification (UQ).
+The paper therefore provides a new intuition into how a potential field viewpoint of the model weight space can be used to describe the degree of uncertainty of trained weights in the local neighborhood specified by the output in terms of multiple moments. \item We specifically evaluate the performance of the framework in an important and unsolved problem of model uncertainty quantification in situations involving \textit{covariate shift} in test data. \item We analyze the performance of the QIPF against baselines of multiple UQ approaches using diverse models trained on benchmark datasets.
 We use both accuracy as well as calibration metrics to evaluate performance. \end{itemize}

+The rest of the paper is organized as follows.
+Related work in the field of uncertainty quantification in machine learning are summarized in section 1.
+Problem formulation and some technical background are provided in section 2.
+Proposed approach along with important related definitions are presented in section 3.
+Section 4 describes perturbation theory and section 5 describes how we use it for the derivation of our formulation of uncertainty quantification.
+Some implementation examples of the proposed framework are presented in section 6 to illustrate its advantages.
+Section 7 describes the experimental setup and methods used for comparisons.
+Experimental results and comparisons are presented in section 8 followed by a brief discussion on computation cost of our framework in section 9 along with the conclusion in section 10.